 In the above network diagram, we have two paths:

-The second path is A-C-D with 12 days duration.
+- The second path is A->C->D with 12 days duration.

 Calculating the Total Float

 You have two methods to calculate the total float.
-In the first method, you can subtract the duration of the non-critical path from the critical path.
+In the first method, you subtract the duration of the non-critical path from the critical path.

-First method of finding the Total Float
+The first method of finding the Total Float

-Total Float = duration of the critical path – duration of the non-critical path
+Total float = duration of the critical path – duration of the non-critical path

-= (duration of path A-B-D) – (duration of path A-C-D)
+= (duration of the path A->B->D) – (duration of the path A->C->D)

 = 20 – 12